Tag: literary style

 Michel de Montaigne’s literary legacy

-Three words suffice me to summarize the literary legacy of Michel de Montaigne (1533-1592): Think for yourself.
-In each of his essays, he calls for […]
+Three words suffice me to summarise the literary legacy of Michel de Montaigne (1533-1592): Think for yourself.
+In each of his essays, he calls for self-reliance, critical thinking, open-mindedness, and personal initiative.
+Unfortunately, historians have given excessive weight to the stylistic aspects of Montaigne’s work, and overlooked his ideas and attitude.
+Indeed, Montaigne invented the…

 The role of purpose in the literary analysis of Montaigne’s essays